-Fingerprinting Children: Fingerprinting children for parents' records.
+Fingerprinting Children: Fingerprinting children for records maintained by the parents.

-Marshals Training: Conducted for the students who serve as party marshals at fraternity parties.
+Marshals Training: Conducted each semester for the students who serve as party marshals at fraternity parties.
 The training includes UA Alcohol Policy and identifies the responsibilities of the marshals.

-Operation ID: Review of the importance of engraving property and how to do it.
+Operation ID: Review of the importance of property registration and how to mark and identify property.
+Assistance is provided continuously throughout the year.

-Personal Safety: Review of how to prevent personal attacks and what you can do if you are attacked, including safety tips for walking, driving, traveling, and a variety of other situations.
+Personal Safety: Review of how to prevent personal attacks and what you can do if you are attacked, including safety tips for walking, driving, traveling and a variety of other situations.